cloudflare/cloudflare-docs/content/firewall/_index.md

 # Cloudflare Firewall Rules

-Firewall rules allow users to create rules that inspect incoming traffic and block, challenge, log, or allow specific requests.
+Cloudflare Firewall Rules allows you to create rules that inspect incoming traffic and block, challenge, log, or allow specific requests.

 ## Main features